mrisher/smtp-sts/spec.md

 4. If policy invalid and policy specifies rejection, perform the following
    steps:

-   a.
-Check for a new (non-cached) _authenticated_ policy.
-If one exists, update
-      the current policy and go to step 1.
+  * Check for a new (non-cached) _authenticated_ policy.
+If one exists, update the current policy and go to step 1.
-   b.
-If none exists or the newly
-      fetched policy also fails, treat the delivery as a failure.
+  * If none exists or the newly fetched policy also fails, treat the delivery as a failure.

 Understanding the details of step 4 is critical to understanding the behavior of the system as a whole.